PinkPanther50/Reviewing-and-Analyzing-Restaurants/README.md

 # Reviewing-and-Analyzing-Restaurants
-this is an explanatory analysis of the resturants in banglore using Python also contains visualizations of datasets.
+this is an explanatory analysis of the Zomato Dataset